-Percent Uninsured Among Georgia Women Aged 40-64 Years Below 200% Poverty by County, 2009
+Percent Uninsured Among Georgia Women Aged 40-64 Years Below 200% Poverty by County, 2011

-Percent of Georgia Women Who Had a Mammogram within the Past Two Years by Health District, 2005-2009
+Percent of Georgia Women Who Had a Mammogram within the Past Two Years by Health District, 2007-2010

 The US Census Bureau puts together annual estimates regarding the number of women in the target age group and income level to determine the size of the population that is eligible for Georgia Breast and Cervical Cancer Program services (see Page 17 for a complete description of program eligibility and services).
 The groups are also stratified based on insurance status.
-This map shows, by county, the percentage of Georgia women in the 40-64 years age group who are below 200% of the federal poverty level and who are also uninsured, as of 2009.
+This map shows, by county, the percentage of Georgia women in the 40-64 years age group who are below 200% of the federal poverty level and who are also uninsured, as of 2011.
 These areas have the highest proportions of women who are eligible to receive BCCP cervical cancer screening services.
 Areas in the metro Atlanta area, as well as North Georgia and a band of counties extending from the southeast coastal area down to southwest Georgia have the highest percentages of uninsured women who fall into the specified demographic group.
+This does not generally mean that more women in the metro Atlanta and coastal areas are uninsured; rather, it shows that among women who already live in poverty, a higher percentage of women in that area are also uninsured.

 Current breast cancer screening guidelines recommend that all women aged 40 years and older receive a mammogram every year.
 The Behavioral Risk Factor Surveillance System, a telephone survey, asks whether a woman has ever had a mammogram, and if so, how recently.
 This map shows the percentage of Georgia women aged 40 years and older who reported that their most recent breast screening was within the past two years.
 The lightest areas have the lowest percentages of women who have had a recent mammogram, indicating a need for outreach and services.
-The Public Health Districts that had the greatest percentages of underscreened women were generally in southern and southeast Georgia (Public Health Districts 8-1 - Valdosta and 9-2 - Waycross), and north Georgia (Public Health Districts 1-1 - Rome, 1-2 - Dalton, and 2 -Gainesville).
+The Public Health Districts that had the greatest percentages of underscreened women were in southeast Georgia (Public Health District 9-2 - Waycross), and north Georgia (Public Health Districts 1-1 - Rome and 2 - Gainesville).

-Percentage of White Women in Georgia Aged 40-64 Years Who Had a Mammogram within Two Years, 2005-2009 Percentage Late Stage Breast Cancer in White Women Aged 40-64Years in Georgia, 2005-2009
+Percentage of White Women in Georgia Aged 40-64 Years Who Had a Mammogram within Two Years, 2007-2010 Percentage Late Stage Breast Cancer in White Women Aged 40-64 Years in Georgia, 2007-2011

 Regular breast cancer screening through the use of mammograms can help identify early stage cancers that may respond more favorably to treatment.
-The above maps display the relationship between screening and late stage breast cancer diagnoses among white women in Georgia, aged 40-64 years, by Health District.
+The above maps display the distribution of screening and late stage breast cancer diagnoses among white women in Georgia, aged 40-64 years, by Health District.
 The Health Districts with the lowest rates of screening (northwest GA and southeast GA) also have to higher frequencies of women diagnosed with late stage breast cancer.
-Conversely, the Health Districts with the highest rates of screening (metro Atlanta and western GA) have the lowest proportions of women diagnosed with late stage cancers.
+Conversely, the Health Districts with the highest rates of screening (metro Atlanta and central GA) have the lowest proportions of women diagnosed with late stage cancers.

-Percentage of Black Women Aged 40-64 Reporting a Mammogram within Two Years
+Percentage of Black Women in Georgia Aged 40-64 Years Who Had a Mammogram within Two Years, 2007-2010